iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 **Context (what I was delivering)**
 - Integration of multiple **Bluetooth medical peripherals** into a mobile workflow: pairing → measurement → capture → display → sync (where applicable) → support handling.
+- The device set included common categories such as:
+  - Blood pressure monitor, pulse oximeter, thermometer, weight scale, portable ECG (heart rate), and a multi-parameter device.
 - Coexistence of multiple data sources:
   - **Device readings** (Bluetooth)
   - **Manual entries** (for unsupported devices)